 No one is sure how to enforce such an amendment.
 Some experts worry that, were policymakers to ignore its requirements, judges could start making decisions about programs to cut and taxes to raise.
 The Senate GOP proposal would bar judges from ordering tax increases, but John Yoo and Todd Gaziano of the American Enterprise Institute think Congress should go further and bar judges from all fiscal decision-making.

 The Senate GOP proposal has far bigger problems than enforcement, however.
-They come in three categories: economics, fiscal and democratic.
+They come in three categories: economics, fiscal, and democratic.

 The economic problem: The amendment not only would prevent policymakers from using fiscal policy to reverse economic downturns (by boosting spending, cutting taxes, or both), it would force them to do the opposite (cut spending, raise taxes, or both).
 That would make recessions worse.
-It's precisely what happens in the states, which face their own balanced-budget requirements.
+That is precisely what happens in the states, which face their own balanced-budget requirements.

 In a recession, the federal government receives less tax revenue from corporations that are earning fewer profits and from people who lose their jobs.
 The government also spends more on benefits that kick in automatically, such as unemployment compensation.
 The lower revenue and higher spending turns balanced budgets into deficits.